ALL OF YOUR HEARING SERVICES NEEDS

 A NEW AND MODERN HEARING CENTRE IN LONDON

 The 'LONDAP' name, which stands for 'London Delos Arbitration Point', reflects the fact that, in addition to hearing facilities, LONDAP will also include a conference centre for use by the international arbitration community, and offices for Delos.
-LONDAP will be run by a well-known operator and the plan is to open the space in 2021-2022.

 To ensure that LONDAP is a best-in-class facility, Delos has appointed a Design Committee, chaired by Gary Born and Anneliese Day QC, which comprises the following leading practitioners: